Skip to Main Content

 What is ProQuest?

-ProQuest is actually not a database, it's a platform that hosts many databases.
-You can access ProQuest via the A-Z Database list.
+ProQuest isn’t actually a single database – it’s a platform that provides access to many different databases.
+You can access ProQuest through the A-Z Database list.

 Basic Search

-The front page of ProQuest is the Basic Search.
-To choose the database(s) you want to search, click on the Change Databases ➊ tab.
+The ProQuest homepage opens with the Basic Search.
+To select specific database(s) to search, click the Change Databases tab.

-This will lead you to the Select Databases page (shown below), where all databases on the ProQuest platform that Tilburg University Library has access to are listed.
-You can select the databases you want to search here.
-Any one of the ProQuest databases can also be selected from the A-Z Database list.
+This will take you to the Select Databases page (shown below), which lists all ProQuest databases available through the TiU library.
+Here, you can choose the databases you’d like to search.
+Each ProQuest database can also be accessed directly via the A-Z Databases list.

 Search tips

-- Select one of the buttons above the search box ➋ to limit your search to a particular type of content, e.g. scholarly journals.
+• Select one of the buttons above the search box to limit your search to a particular type of content (such as scholarly journals).

-Select the Peer reviewed checkbox ➌ to limit your search to research that has been evaluated by people in the same field in order to maintain quality.
+• Tick the Peer reviewed checkbox to limit your search to research that has been evaluated by experts in the field to ensure quality.

 ProQuest will retrieve documents containing all your search terms, appearing in any field (document titles, authors, subjects, full text, etc.).
 For example, a search on healthy eating is the same as a search for healthy AND eating.
 The search will not retrieve results with just the word healthy or just the word eating.